canocalir/pokemon-test/README.md

   * Used existing **color palette**, **font sizes**, **media queries**, **padding sizes**.
   * Fixed style faults with `npm run standard`.
   * Created `utils.js` inside shared folder for **global functions**.
-  * Created Fetch Component for async fetching.
+  * Created `Fetch Component` for `async` fetching with `Axios`.
   * Refactored code for better standards.
+  * Added PropTypes.

   ### What I Experimented
   * **Dockerizing** the app.
 Successfully dockerized and ran in Nginx Container.
   * Deployed the app to AWS for live demo.
+  * Testing with `JEST`: wrote a test component for testing fetching data from API.
+But; because of `babel` configuration it didin't run.

   ### State Management
-  * Tried to implement Redux but got problems.
+  * Tried to implement Redux but got problems about its necessary or not.
   * Fixed some prop-drillings from old code and used setState instead.

 <hr/>

 Hello.
 This is the Immfly frontend code test.
 You have to build a web application listing the **first pokemon generation**.